 Create a competitor threat scorecard

 Aha! scorecards allow you to prioritize records and rank your competitors.
-Navigate to Settings > Product > Configure or Settings > Workspace > Configure for any product line, marketing line, product, or workspace.
+Navigate to Settings ⚙️> Workspace > Configure for any workspace or parent line.
 Then select a Scorecard for competitors.

-You can also create your own scorecard in Settings > Account > Configure scorecards, and then add it to your competitor layout in Settings > Account > Configure layouts.
-Though you should note that selecting a different scorecard in your product or workspace will instantly erase all previously entered scores from competitors in that product or workspace.
+You can also create your own scorecard in Settings ⚙️> Account > Configure scorecards, and then add it to your competitor layout in Settings ⚙️> Account > Configure layouts.
+Though you should note that selecting a different scorecard in your workspace will instantly erase all previously entered scores from competitors in that workspace.

 Once you have selected a competitor scorecard, head back to Strategy > Competitors.
 In the Chart view, click any competitor profile to see their score (and click the score itself to adjust it), or drag and drop a competitor around the chart to adjust their score on the two axes you have chosen.
 Click on an axis to select a different metric, and click any text on the chart to edit it.